Surface counterexamples to the Eisenbud-Goto conjecture: Introduction

-using Lazarsfeld's construction and Mather's theorem (\cite{K1}).
-His method also works for nondegenerate smooth varieties of dimension $n$ with $3\leq n\leq 14$ to give a bound of the form $\deg X-\codim X+\lambda(n)$, but $\lambda(n)$ becomes larger as $n$ goes up.
-However, for smooth threefolds \textit{in $\p^5$}, the Eisenbud-Goto conjecture holds as proved in (\cite{K2}).
+using Lazarsfeld's construction and Mather's theorem (\cite{K2}).
+For smooth threefolds in $\p^5$, the Eisenbud-Goto conjecture holds with sharp cases as proved in (\cite{K3}).
+For smooth projective varieties of larger dimension, it is known that